Ether-YiTseWu/Digital-Image-Processing/README.md

 ## Lab05 : Distortion correction
 - Goal :
-Find the skull in a paint, <<The Ambassadors>>.
+Find the skull in a paint, The Ambassadors.
 It was painted by Hans HOLBEIN the Younger.
 >
 - Method :
 Use python, skimage and Numpy to deal with the image array.